Sn1kki/SPUMCoin/README.md

+Whelcome to SPUMCoinBot Code!

+All code is white, and you can copy it for your own purposes.

 telegram : @spumcoinbot

-Now this bot is offline
+Now the bot is currently under development. this bot is offline